-Why am I hosting a Women in Tech Panel?
+Why Am I Hosting a Women in Tech Panel?

-Armed with this inner conviction and now validation, we went on to create our entire content strategy for 2020.
-We will be publishing bespoke, niche, yet relatable content such as this one.
-We are bringing mentors (who are like older sisters & brothers) I always wished I had when I was in high school and in my early adulthood.
+Armed with this inner conviction and now with validation, we set out to create our entire content strategy for 2020.
+We will be publishing bespoke, niche, yet relatable content like this one.
+We are bringing in mentors, who are like the older sisters & brothers I always wished I had during high school and in my early adulthood.

 I'll be moderating the event - as a proud woman in EdTech.